 Substance Abuse

 Substance abuse will not be tolerated by any student while enrolled at LMU.
 Students are not to attend a class, laboratory, or a clinical rotation when under the effects of alcohol or drugs.
 Students found abusing or misusing alcohol or drugs will face disciplinary action up to and including dismissal.
 Students needing professional help with alcohol or substance abuse/misuse issues should contact LMU counseling services.
+A student may be subjected to substance testing without notice at any time.

 The LMU-CVM and its affiliate clinical sites are committed to maintaining a drug-free environment in compliance with applicable laws.
 The unlawful possession, use, distribution, sale, or manufacture of controlled substances is prohibited on the university campus, its facilities, or any clinical site.
 Violation of this policy may result in the appropriate disciplinary action up to and including dismissal.